Premier Hip Arthroscopy

 Hip dysplasia may cause pain, instability, and a limp.
 When left untreated, it’s a major contributing factor to osteoarthritis.
 Fortunately, world-renowned orthopedic hip specialist, Dean Matsuda, MD diagnoses and treats hip dysplasia at Premier Hip Arthroscopy.
 Dr. Matsuda is one of the top arthroscopic hip surgeons in the world and has vast experience in treating the dysplastic hip to reduce your symptoms with minimally invasive outpatient techniques.
-Call the Marina Del Rey, California, office or make an appointment online today.
+Call the Marina Del Rey / Los Angeles, California office or make an appointment online today.

 Hip dysplasia is a structural abnormality in your hip where the head of your femur isn’t sufficiently covered by a too shallow hip socket (acetabulum), causing instability.